oracle-samples/maa/kubernetes-maa/README.md

 DR based on etcd restore scripts
 --------------
+  The approach and scripts work only in kubeadm K8s clusters.
 Each script provides automation for different parts of the DR setup and lifecycle of a disaster protection system.
   The following table provides a summary of the utilities

   | Script name  | Description |